 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base Energy Emphasis upon renewable energy European Commission sets out that the share of renewable energy grows to 20% by 2020 against a 1990 baseline.
-Consequently emphasis on: Seek secure, clean affordable energy.
-Reduce amount of energy consumed.
-Generate energy at local levels.
-Increase energy efficiency of homes and businesses.
-Increase the amount of renewable energy produced.
-Invest in the energy infrastructure.
-Recover energy from waste.
+Consequently emphasis on: • Seek secure, clean affordable energy. • Reduce amount of energy consumed. • Generate energy at local levels. • Increase energy efficiency of homes and businesses. • Increase the amount of renewable energy produced. • Invest in the energy infrastructure. • Recover energy from waste.
 Energy Act 2011 Planning and Energy Act 2008 National Policy Statements for energy infrastructure NPPF PPG Planning for climate change NWBC Climate and Action Plan Requires objectives to improve energy efficiency of new development and to encourage alternative ways of generating energy.
 Improving energy efficiency and increasing use of low-carbon and renewable energy.
 Balancing the potential amenity and landscape impacts and the need for alternative sources of energy.
 Flood risk Emphasis on development to be directed away from areas of the highest risk of flooding.
 For watercourses a sequential test.
-Emphasis on: Safeguard land used to manage floodwater Avoid inappropriate EU Water Framework Directive EU Directive 2007/60/EC on the assessment and management of flood risks (2007) Flood and Water Management Act 2010 NPPF PPG Requires objectives to minimise flood risk by considering where development should take place, and by protecting floodplains.
-Issues and Problems To take account of the impact of development on water in relation to water quality and flood risk.
+Emphasis on: Safeguard land used to manage floodwater Avoid inappropriate EU Water Framework Directive EU Directive 2007/60/EC on the assessment and management of flood risks (2007) Flood and Water Management Act 2010 NPPF PPG Requires objectives to minimise flood risk by considering where development should take place, and by protecting floodplains Requires objectives to encourage the co-location of both employment and housing where this is feasible Issues and Problems To take account of the impact of development on water in relation to water quality and flood risk.
 To avoid development within Flood Zones 2 and 3 unless exceptional reasons arise.

 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base development on floodplains Ensure new development does not afford risk elsewhere.
 Flood and Water Management Act 2010 highlights the use of Sustainable Urban Drainage systems (SuDS).
 Climate Impacts Tool.
-2019 (Environment Agency) Flooding and Historic Buildings 2015 Historic England Strategic Flood Risk Assessment 2013 Water Cycle Study 2017 To consider the impacts of other sources and particularly surface water on flood in relation to development.
-Ensuring that development contributes towards reducing flooding risk through improvements to the drainage infrastructure and the use of sustainable urban drainage systems.
+2019 (Environment Agency) Flooding and Historic Buildings 2015 Historic England Strategic Flood Risk Assessment 2013 (or update) Water Cycle Study 2017 To consider the impacts of other sources and particularly surface water on flood in relation to development.
+Ensuring that development contributes towards reducing flooding risk through improvements to the drainage infrastructure and the use of sustainable urban drainage systems and other efficiency measures such as the use of greywater and rainwater recycling.